webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 command buffer that represents the steps we just specified.
 Finally, we submit the command buffer to be executed.

-When the `draw` command is executed, this will be our state
+When the `draw` command is executed, this will be our state.

 <div class="webgpu_center"><img src="resources/webgpu-simple-triangle-diagram.svg" style="width: 723px;"></div>